Best Doctor for Brain Stroke in Hyderabad | Dr. Vikram Sharma

 Best doctor for brain stroke in Hyderabad, Dr Vikram Sharma says high cholesterol levels in the blood increase the risk of stroke.
 Plaques (fatty deposits) form due to excess blood cholesterol levels.
 Arteries too become narrow due to fatty acid deposits.
 The process of narrowing down of arteries continue over a period of time; eventually, the arteries completely get blocked.
 When this happens the blood supply to the brain gets interrupted and stroke occurs.

-Individuals with high blood pressure, high cholesterol levels, diabetes and excessive body weight are prone to stroke.
+Individuals with high blood pressure, high cholesterol levels, diabetes and excess body weight are prone to stroke.

-A stroke occurs due to blocked blood vessels owing to the formation of blood clots or plaque formation in the blood vessels that supply blood to the brain.
+A stroke occurs due to blocked blood vessels.
+Due to the formation of blood clots or plaque formation in the blood vessels, the blood supply to the brain stops.
 This type of stroke is known as ischemic stroke.
 This is one of the most common types of stroke.
 The other type of stroke is the one in which blood vessels bursts and bleeds inside the brain.
-This type of stroke is known as Haemorrhagic stroke.
+This type of stroke is known as a haemorrhagic stroke.
 Sometimes, a stroke may occur due to temporary interruption in the supply of blood to the brain by blood vessels.
 This type of stroke is known as Trans Ischemic Attack (TIA).
 The duration of this type of stroke is about 30 minutes or more or even for several hours.
-TIAs can occur once or twice and may also increase the potential risk of future full-blown stroke if not addressed promptly in the beginning itself.
+TIAs can occur once or twice and may also increase the potential risk of future full-blown stroke – if not addressed promptly at the beginning itself.

-Stroke should be taken seriously as the risk associated with stroke is very high.
-Stroke when occurs have lasting effects on the health.
-Brain injury, permanent disability and the risk of sudden death is very high with stroke.
+A stroke is a medical emergency as the risk associated with it is very high.
+Stroke, when occurs, have lasting effects on the health.
+Brain injury, permanent disability and the risk of sudden death are very high with stroke.
 Therefore, to prevent long-lasting implications, a better understanding of the stroke, its symptoms and potential consequences is a must.
 In addition, one must learn how to act swiftly when a stroke strikes suddenly.
 The sooner a person acts the better.

 No one can change the genetic, hereditary or the risk factors strongly associated with a strong family history.
-Therefore, individuals who are genetically predisposed are at risk or individuals with a strong family history of stroke are at risk.
+Therefore, individuals who are genetically predisposed are at risk.
+Therefore, individuals with a strong family history of stroke are at risk.
 In addition, the lifestyle of a person including his eating, personal and social habits too have the bearing.
-Migraines in women, anxiety, obesity, hypertension, diabetes, mood swings, depression, high blood pressure, menstrual issues, hormonal changes, gestational diabetes, usage of oral contraceptive pills increase the risk of stroke in women.
+Migraines in women, anxiety, obesity, hypertension, diabetes, mood swings, depression can increase the risk.
+High blood pressure, menstrual issues, hormonal changes, gestational diabetes, usage of oral contraceptive pills too may increase the risk of stroke in women.
 Owing to the preceding risk factors women are at increased risk for stroke than men.
 High blood pressure, stress and a sedentary lifestyle cause a hemorrhagic stroke – which is quite threatening.

 The risk factors for stroke that are common to both women and men include high blood pressure, diabetes, stress, overweight or obesity, heart disease, high lipid levels, high glycerides levels, alcohol abuse, sedentary lifestyle, drug abuse and smoking.